Hammarou/Refactor-HTML/README.md

 -The purpose of theis week's challenge is to make the webpage more accessible and user friendly to individuals with visual imapairments.

--I have added a alt attribute to the image element with a brief descripton of the image.
-This is to provide alternative information to the user, incase the image cannot be displayed or the user is utilizing a screen reader.
+-I have added an alt attribute to the image element with a brief descripton of the image.
+This done in order to provide an alternative means of information to the user (incase the image cannot be displayed), and allow the user to utilize a screen reader.

 -I have also been tasked with refractoring already existant code for the purpose of making it easier to understand for furture developers who may wish to view and/or modify it